AMPR'UP 2.0 Deluxe Fat Tire E-bike

 Q: Why would I want a fat tire bike?

 A: Fat tire bikes have many advantages over standard bikes.
-You can take it to the beach without sinking into the sand, the tires absorbs more of the rough stuff, they are more stable and you can air the tires down for amazing traction, even in the winter.
+You can take it to the beach without sinking into the sand, the tires absorb more of the rough stuff, they are more stable and you can air the tires down for amazing traction, even in the winter.

 Q: Can I leave my e-bike outside in the rain?

-A: The motor and battery are weather-sealed, however storing the bike in the rain for long periods are not recommend as it will cause extra corrosion and possibly shorten some of the component's life.
+A: The motor and battery are weather-sealed, however storing the bike in the rain for long periods is not recommend as it will cause extra corrosion and possibly shorten some of the component's life.

 Q: How do I wash my electric bike?